damonitor/damo/USAGE.md

 `damo record`
 -------------

-`damo record` records the data access pattern of target workloads as snapsots, and save those in a file (`./damon.data` by default).
-The path to the file can be set with `--out` option.
+`damo record` records data including DAMON's monitoring results, DAMON's status, and additional system/workloads information as snapshots, and save those in files.
+Users can set the prefix of the resulting files' paths using `--out` option.
+It is `./damon.data` by default.
 The command requires root permission.
-The output file will be owned by `root` and have `600` permission by default, so only root can read it.
+The output files will also be owned by `root` and have `600` permission by default, so only root can read those.
 Users can change the permission via `--output_permission` option.

-Other than the two options, `damo record` receives command line options that same to those for `damo start` and `damo tune`.
-If DAMON is already running, users can simply record the monitoring results of the running DAMON by providing no DAMON parameter options.
+For the DAMON's monitoring results, it retrieves and saves every DAMON-generated monitoring result snapshots.
+Because DAMON's monitoring result snapshot contains `age` information, the full record is not always required.
+Users can retrieve and save only specific number of snapshots with a period, using `--snapshot` option.

+`damo record` records monitoring results and status of running DAMON by default.
+If no DAMON is running, users can start DAMON first using `damo start`, and then run `damo record`.
 For example, below will start DAMON for physical address space monitoring, record the monitoring results, and save the records in `damon.data` file.

     # damo start
     # damo record

-Or, users can ask `damo record` to start DAMON by themselves, together with the monitoring target command, like below:
+To make the commands shorter, users can also ask `damo record` to start DAMON by themselves, together with the monitoring target command if needed, and then start the recording of the newly-started DAMON.
+For this use case, `damo record` receives command line options that same to those for `damo start`.
+For example, below command can be used.

     # damo record "sleep 5"